apereo/cas/docs/cas-server-documentation/installation/WAR-Overlay-Initializr.md

 Note that mixing and matching different versions generally will lead to unstable projects builds.
 Do so at your own risk!
 The specification of version numbers in the project generation request is unnecessary, and [CAS Initializr][initializr] will always use trusted defaults to handle the generation task.

+<div class="alert alert-info"><strong>Remember</strong><p>The only version you <i>might</i> need to specify is the CAS server version.
+Overriding
+other aspects of the build or component versions such as Spring Boot often leads to an unstable build and deployment environment.</p></div>

 To review the list of supported versions for the CAS Initializr on [Heroku][initializr], you may use: